 Hi Sandsky,

-To add to the wonderful suggestions of our esteemed colleagues, do look at the following options also.
+To add to the wonderful suggestions of our esteemed colleagues, do look at the following options as well:

-1. 360 feedback ascertaining what led these above par performers fair poorly in the recent years.
-There could be multiple reasons within the organization and or in their personal lives.
+1. 360 feedback to ascertain what caused these high-performing individuals to perform poorly in recent years.
+There may be multiple reasons within the organization or in their personal lives.

 Regards,